Eileen Davidson Slams Dorit Kemsley Hypocritical Comments After ‘RHOBH’

 It’s interesting that both Dorit and her husband, PK, are so vocal about Erika.
 They both seem to come up with arguments to support their theory that Girardi is desperate for attention, something Eileen Davidson just doesn’t see.
 In fact, Davidson sees her co-star as a sweet friend, who just wants to hang out and be cordial with one another.
 But it doesn’t help when PK influences his wife, as seen during Tuesday’s episode.

-“Additionally, both PK and Dorit saying that Erika has an inflated sense of self because she “pays people to love her” is just plain creepy, especially coming from the only other woman who brought a glam squad to Hong Kong, I might add,” Eileen Davidson points out in her blog, calling out Kemsley’s hypocritical comments about Erika’s glam squad.
+“Additionally, both PK and Dorit saying that Erika has an inflated sense of self because she ‘pays people to love her’ is just plain creepy, especially coming from the only other woman who brought a glam squad to Hong Kong, I might add,” Eileen Davidson points out in her blog, calling out Kemsley’s hypocritical comments about Erika’s glam squad.

 That seemed to be her strongest argument and one that her husband may have fed her.
 She believes that Girardi is indeed so into herself because her glam squad tells her how wonderful she is.
-And yet, she may have missed the point completely, as Erika had warned her; the more you bring something up, the worse it becomes – especially since Girardi had clearly been hurt by panty gate.
+And yet, she may have missed the point completely, as Erika had warned her; the more you bring something up, the worse it becomes — especially since Girardi had clearly been hurt by panty-gate.

 My interview with @tabasum is out today on CBS radio!????❤️